|How to use ActiveX in Excel|

 3) Move the mouse cursor to ToolBox.
 Click the right-button on the mouse and follow Additional Controls ...

 4) In the Additional Controls dialogue box, select UltimaSerial Control and Timer Object , and hit OK to bring the two controls into the ToolBox.
-If you don't see these two controls in the list, you need to install UltimaSerial.
-Now your ToolBox should be like this:

 5) Place two command buttons along with UltimaSerial and Timer in the UserForm.
 Now your screen should be like this: